SunJJ1996/Food_NonFood_Classification/README.md

 # Food_NonFood_Classification
 This project is for the second interview of ARTORG Center for Biomedical, University of Bern.
+I choosed the **second project** you had prepared, which is related to food and non-food classification.
 The original networks I have used include: ResNet50, ResNet101, ResNet152, DenseNet161, DenseNet201.
 The revised network I used in this project is: DenseNet-201 with additional CBAM.
 I will illustrate the processes and methods in the presentation.